Sublocations of Rome:

 Mausoleum Augusti

 The Mausoleum of Augustus was located in the northern Campus Martius between the Via Flaminia and the Tiber.
-The exact bounds of the park are unknown, but they stretched from north of the Mausoleum of Augustus to south of the Horologium and the Ara ...
+The exact bounds of the park are unknown, but they stretched from ...

 Neronian Palace